Last Updated on

 If you’re in town during October check out the massive 3.8 mile, 8 acre maize maze at Los Poblanos Open Space.
-This fun-filled autumn celebration is spread over a few weeks and offers something for all ages.
+This quirky, fun-filled autumn celebration is spread over a few weeks and offers something for all ages.
 Previous events have included pumpkin carving, a bike-in movie night and a music festival complete with food trucks and local craft breweries.
 Information and tickets are available online.

 Seasonal Unique Things to Do in Albuquerque

 Tasty Tuesdays Albuquerque